 In this article, we outline the IELTS Speaking test format and sample questions.
 Here you will find everything you need to know about how to prepare for the IELTS Speaking Test.
-We offer FREE tutorials, tips, model answers and topics to help you improve your IELTS Speaking.
+We offer free tutorials, tips, model questions and answers to help you do well in the IELTS Speaking exam.

 The academic and general IELTS speaking test is the same.
-It’s an informal face to face interview with the examiner, even if you’re doing a computer-delivered test.
+It’s an informal face-to-face interview with the IELTS examiner, even if you’re doing a computer-delivered test.

 The speaking test comprises 3 parts and the objective is to test your fluency, pronunciation, fluency and grammar.

 How is the IELTS Speaking test assessed?

-Your speaking test will be marked according to the following criteria:
+Your test will be marked according to the following speaking band descriptors criteria:

 In this section of the IELTS speaking test, the examiner will introduce him/herself and check your identity for the IELTS exam.
 Examiners are required to follow a script throughout the interview to help ensure consistency across all IELTS speaking tests.